-It is fitting on the first day of the week-long celebration at Fort Benning, Georgia known as “Ranger Rendezvous” to highlight a book published in May.
+It is fitting with the upcoming, week-long celebration at Fort Benning, Georgia known as “Ranger Rendezvous” to highlight a book published in May 2017.
 The Ranger Way, written by Kris “Tanto” Paronto, underscores both the value and unique lifestyle of a Ranger.
 Having both earned the “coveted” Ranger tab and served in 2nd Ranger Battalion, Tanto underscores the importance and influence of the Ranger Creed, his Ranger training, and the Ranger culture on his success in life.

 For those who know Ranger Paronto and the causes he supports, this book comes with no surprises in its style.
 His accounts are personal, raw, and impactful.
 He gives all the credit of his ability to both survive and thrive in complex environments to his upbringing, his Ranger training, and his faith.
 His candor in the book shines a light on topics and past experiences, in both life and training, that carried him through a horrific situation in Benghazi the night of September 11th, 2012, a tough fight with would last “13 Hours.”